UN rights experts decry worsening repression in Venezuela in wake of contested election result

 Global condemnation over the lack of transparency prompted Maduro to ask Venezuela’s Supreme Tribunal of Justice, whose members are aligned with the ruling party, to audit the results.
 The high court reaffirmed his victory.

-The independent experts, who do not represent the United Nations, decried the government's efforts to crush peaceful opposition to its rule.
+The independent experts, who do not represent the United Nations, comprise a fact-finding mission created in 2019.
+They have been reporting on rights violations — including alleged crimes against humanity — in Maduro's Venezuela for years.
+This report, the fifth of its kind, decried the government's efforts to crush peaceful opposition to its rule.

 The justice system — led by the Supreme Tribunal — “is clearly subordinated” to the interests of Maduro and his close allies and served as a “key instrument in its plan to repress all forms of political and social opposition,” they wrote.